REDBANK VALLEY DAY OF GIVING

 Redbank Valley Public Library provides people with the tools to solve problems, resources to meet needs, and services to help our community.
 Whether it is sending a fax, obtaining a passport, having copies made, attending a preschool early literacy program, utilizing the computers, having an exam proctored, teens socializing after school, adults coming together for book club, crafts and learning opportunities for all ages, homeschooling families finding no-cost materials to aid schooling, or just enjoying new books by favorite authors, the library has become a place of support, learning, and fun for all ages!

-Redbank Valley Trails Association,an all-volunteer organization, owns, maintains and improves the 51-mile non-motorized, 4-season Redbank Valley Trails, from the Allegheny River to Brookville and the 9-mile Sligo Spur.
-This year’s goal is to raise money to refresh the crushed limestone surface and maintain the trail given the increases in fuel and material costs.
-We are working to improve signage and parking areas, provide more port-o-johns, add historic markers and continue our constant maintenance and improvement efforts.
+Redbank Valley Trails Association, an all-volunteer organization that does not receive regular government funding and relies on public donations and grants to maintain and improve the 51-mile non-motorized, 4-season Redbank Valley Trails, from the Allegheny River to Brookville and the 9-mile Sligo Spur.
+We hope to raise money to refresh the crushed limestone surface and maintain the trail given the major increases in fuel and material costs.
+We continue to work to improve signage and parking areas, provide more port-o-johns, add historic markers and continue our constant maintenance and improvement efforts.
 Donations provide fuel, equipment and material to help volunteers improve and maintain the trails for the community to enjoy and benefit from the recreation, relaxation and fitness opportunities the trail presents.
 Tourism dollars from those who visit are helping new and existing local businesses grow.
 Donations can be made online via the website and can be used as gifts or to name bridges, shelters, picnic tables and other amenities.
 Donations of time, equipment and materials are welcomed.
-Info: www.redbankvalleytrails.org/donation, [email protected], FB, 814-275-1718, 419 Arch St
+Info.: RedbankValleyTrails.org/donations, [email protected], FB, 814-275-1718, 419 Arch St.

 Building bridges between people and the police.
 Providing non – government funding for improved police technology.
 The Community supporting community policing.

-DONATION LOCATIONS: More information and links to each organization’s website and donation page can be found at www.RedbankValley.org/giving/.
+DONATION LOCATIONS: More information and links to each organization’s website and donation page can be found at RedbankValley.org/giving.
 Contact any of the organizations or 814-275-1718 for more information.
 All donations stay local.
 Together, with your support, we can make a real difference and improve life in the Redbank Valley.
-Donations are tax deductible to the full extent the law allows and can be mailed or dropped off to the organization or at the Donation Locations on or in the week leading up to May 11th as follows:
+Donations are tax deductible to the full extent the law allows and can be mailed or dropped off to the organization or at the Donation Locations in the week leading up to May 9th as follows:

-• Redbank Valley Public Library (720 Broad St.) New Bethlehem (9 AM to 4 PM on May 11th)
+• Redbank Valley Public Library (720 Broad St.) New Bethlehem (9 AM to 4 PM on May 9th)

-• New Bethlehem Town Center (419 Arch St.) New Bethlehem (9 AM to 5 PM on May 11th)
+• New Bethlehem Town Center (419 Arch St.) New Bethlehem (9 AM to 5 PM on May 9th)

 • directly to the organization or via online donations on each of the organization’s websites.
 (Please note that online donations through some website donation programs will deduct a processing fee.)